databricks/terraform-provider-databricks/docs/resources/metastore_assignment.md

 ## Import

-This resource can be imported via ID:
+This resource can be imported by ID:

 ```bash
 $ terraform import databricks_metastore_assignment.this <id>